 “Having fun doing work is a perk”

-50 years later, CPCS has kept its fun spirit as a leading infrastructure consulting firm.
+During its 50 years of history, CPCS has kept its fun spirit as a leading infrastructure consulting firm.

 Senior Accountant Elisabeth McCarthy came back to CPCS exactly for this reason.